Adjutant General of Maryland: Linda L. Singh (2015–2019)

 Major General (MD) Linda L. Singh served as the acting adjutant general from 21 January to 27 March 2015, when she was then appointed as the 29th adjutant general of Maryland, serving until her retirement on 31 August 2019.

 Singh was born in Frederick, Maryland, and is a longtime Maryland resident.
 She received her commission in 1991 through the Maryland Military Academy's Officer Candidate School in Reisterstown, Maryland.

 Her military career spans more than 30 years of service in both the enlisted and officer ranks.
 She has served at nearly every level of command and in various staff assignments two of which were oversea deployments to Kosovo and a combat tour to Afghanistan supporting Operation Enduring Freedom.
 Her previous military assignments include commander of the Maryland Army National Guard and director of the Joint Staff.

-Timothy E. Gowen (2019–present)
+Timothy E. Gowen (2019–2023)

-Major General Timothy E. Gowen is the 30th and current adjutant general of Maryland, appointed 1 September 2019.
+Major General Timothy E. Gowen was the 30th adjutant general of Maryland, appointed 1 September 2019.

+Janeen L. Birckhead (2023–present)

+Brigadier General Janeen L. Birckhead is the 31st adjutant general of Maryland, appointed 5 April 2023.
+As of 2023, she is currently the only serving Black woman leading a state military in the United States.